 We turn hopes and worries into action to solve the world’s biggest problems.
 And we’re succeeding.

-We increase the capacity of our partners, break down barriers between specialty silos, and thicken the connective tissue between environmental and social justice organizations by bringing them together for bold initiatives.
+We look at things differently.
+Which allows us to increase the capacity of our partners, break down barriers between specialty silos, and thicken the connective tissue between environmental and social justice groups.

-Pando Populus was founded in the fall of 2014, with our inaugural conference held on the campus of Pomona College in Claremont, CA in June of 2015 for some 1,500 people.
+Pando Populus is a 501(c)3 nonprofit founded in the fall of 2014.
+Our inaugural conference was held on the campus of Pomona College in Claremont, CA in June of 2015 for some 1,600 people.
 The event, titled “Seizing an Alternative: Toward an Ecological Civilization,” explored more than eighty different tracks in the sciences and humanities, rethinking civilization along ecological lines.
 John B. Cobb, Jr. was the intellectual architect of the conference and is Pando’s founding chair.

 We take our name from the largest and one of the oldest organisms on Earth, a giant quaking aspen named Pando.